 Completion of the new Waterfall Valley Hut is expected in July 2020.
 Sites, for tents, tent platforms and toilet facilities near to Old Waterfall Valley Hut can be used while final construction is taking place.
 The new Waterfall Valley hut is a construction site and for safety, walkers must observe all signage and access restrictions, including during helicopter operations.

 - Cradle Mountain Summit (1545 m) – 2 km, 2-3 hours return from the track junction.

 There is some boulder scrambling as you reach the summit, and the walk should only be attempted in fine weather.
 Not recommended when under snow or for walkers unsettled by heights and exposure.
 Secure your pack from marauding currawongs if leaving it at the junction.
 (They know how to undo zips!)

 - Barn Bluff (1559 m) – 7 km, 3-4 hours return from track junction.

 This walk has some very steep sections and boulder scrambling towards the summit.
 Barn Bluff should only be attempted in fine weather and is not recommended when under snow.

-Day 2 from Scott-Kilvert to Lake Windermere is a less strenuous stretch over alpine heathlands, lakes and tarns.
+From Waterfall Valley to Lake Windermere is a less strenuous stretch over alpine heathlands, lakes and tarns.
 This section is exposed and above 1000 metres in elevation.
 Camping is not permitted around Lake Windemere however, the overnight sites are just 500 metres from its shore.
 Hut sleeping capacity is 16 people.